[ skip to content ]

 • If the applicant’s native language is not English, a current score for the Test of English as a Foreign Language (TOEFL) of at least 540 and/or an interview in which the applicant’s comprehension and fluency in English can be assessed.

-For admission to the Criminology & Criminal Justice program
+For Admission to the Criminology & Criminal Justice Program

 A minimum of 3.25 (on a 4.0 scale) overall for the master’s degree;